-- Insurance cards - List of prescribed medications, dosage, how often you take them, and what they are treating - List of over-the-counter medications and vitamins, dosage, how often you take them, and what they are being used for - Medical records and tests (You can request to have records sent to you or a contact at the new location.
-Medical records can be requested in digital and/or hardcopy.) - Photo ID - This guidebook
+- Insurance cards

+- List of prescribed medications, dosage, how often you take them, and what they are treating

+- List of over-the-counter medications and vitamins, dosage, how often you take them, and what they are being used for

+- Medical records and tests (You can request to have records sent to you or a contact at the new location.
+Medical records can be requested in digital and/ or hardcopy.)

+- Photo ID

+- Your caregiver(s)

+- This guidebook

-Your 1st Appointment
+QUESTIONS YOU NEED ANSWERED BEFORE Your 1st Appointment

-Find out the answers to the questions below before your 1st appointment.
+Answer these questions below before your 1st appointment.
 If you are working with a social worker or navigator, they may be able to help you get the answers you need.
-If you do not have a social worker or navigator, ask your CAR T center if they have one you can work with.
+If you do not have either, ask your CAR T center if they have one you can work with.

 QUESTIONS TO ASK NOTES How long will my appointment be?
 What do I need to bring to my appointment?
 What does my caregiver need to know for this appointment?
 If we need to spend the night, where do you suggest we stay?
-Do you have financial assistance for travel and lodging? ■ If so, can I get the assistance in advance?
+Do you have financial assistance for travel and lodging?
+If so, can I get the assistance in advance?
 Or can I get reimbursed?
 Who do I contact for this assistance?
 If we stay in a hotel, how can we get to the hospital?
 Is there a hospital shuttle?
+If I drive, where can I park?
+Can I get reimbursed for parking?
 Is there a financial counselor who can help me find out if my insurer has pre-approved this appointment?

 Is this referral for an FDA-approved CAR T treatment or for a CAR T clinical trial?
 If it is a clinical trial, which phase is this clinical trial?
 How do I get a translator, if needed?
-When should I call to be sure you have my medical records?
 Will I have any screening tests during this visit?
 If the answer is yes, here are additional questions about the tests: How long will each test take?
 What do I need to bring to each test or how do I need to prepare for each test?
 Can you fit as many of my tests as possible into one visit?
 Do any of the tests need to be pre-approved by my health plan?
-Other questions:
+Do I need to do anything to prepare for the screening tests?
+Are there any foods, drinks, or medications that I should avoid before the screening tests?

-Your 1st Appointment
+GET PREPARED BEFORE Your 1st Appointment